Benefit Recipients

 Can anyone participate in PERA’s Defined Contribution Plan?

-No. The DCP is exclusively for physicians, elected local governmental officials, city administrators, and governmental volunteer ambulance service personal.
+No. The DCP is exclusively for physicians, public officials, city managers, certain ambulance service and rescue squad personnel, and certain volunteer firefighters.

 What is the difference between the Defined Benefit Plans (Coordinated Plan) versus the Defined Contribution Plan?